roman-milk/roman-milk.github.io/stone-and-the-gangsters-girls.md

+===

- ****** Stone and the Gangster's Girls ****** bygeronimo_appleby© The sudden switch from rabid dominatrix to this fawning over the girl's bottom fooled me completely, and it wasn't until the first sharp slap of Stella's palm and Amy's yelp that I realised what was to come.
+The sudden switch from rabid dominatrix to this fawning over the girl's bottom fooled me completely, and it wasn't until the first sharp slap of Stella's palm and Amy's yelp that I realised what was to come.

  "I'll teach you to put things inside your pussy, you filthy whore," Stella snarled.
 Her palm struck tender flesh again.
 "Who the fuck do you think you are?"
 Two more handprints appeared as Amy's skin began to redden.